This is a comment

 Minima.l supports currying.
 It uses the function's closure to store the curried

 arguments.
-Curryring is available to all lisp
+Curryring is available to all lisp and native functions.
+For example:

 : (def add (a b) (+ a b))